pingcap/docs/time-to-live.md

 > **Warning:**
 >
 > This is an experimental feature.
 It is not recommended that you use it in a production environment.
-> TTL is not available for [TiDB Cloud Serverless Tier](https://docs.pingcap.com/tidbcloud/select-cluster-tier#serverless-tier-beta).
+> TTL is not available for [TiDB Serverless](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-serverless-beta).

 ## Syntax